Tertiary education statistics

 Europe 2020 and ET 2020 benchmarks

-The Erasmus programme was one of the most well-known European programmes and ran for just over a quarter of a century; in 2014 it was superseded by the EU’s programme for education, training, youth and sport, referred to as ‘Erasmus+’.
+The Erasmus programme was one of the most well-known European programmes and ran for just over a quarter of a century; in 2014 it was superseded by the EU’s programme for education, training, youth and sport, referred to as Erasmus+.
 In the field of higher education, Erasmus+ gives students and academic staff the opportunity to develop their skills and boost their employment prospects.
 Students can study abroad for up to 12 months (during each cycle of tertiary education).
-Around two million higher education students are expected to take part in Erasmus+ during the 2014–20 period, including 25 thousand students in joint masters’ programmes.
+More than two million higher education students are expected to take part in Erasmus+ during the 2014-2020 period, including an estimated 25 thousand students in joint masters’ programmes.

 - Participation in education and training (educ_part)